November 29, 2022

 ERISXdl Pricing

-A HARBOR account will be opened for the PAS group to allow its members to access Nvidia-specific Podman containers that enable the optimal use of ERISXdl's GPUs in Slurm jobs.
+A HARBOR account will be opened for the PAS group to allow its members to store customized Docker Images that are suitable for running on the dgx compute nodes in Slurm jobs.
+For convenience, the name of the harbor account will be the lowercase form of the PAS group name.
+Base images are available from Nvidia's catalog (see below) and which contains a wide selection of popular deep learning applications tuned for GPU use.
 To learn more about Harbor and using Docker containers on ERISXdl with Slurm, please see the articles linked below.

 Deep Learning Frameworks